officialsami007/email-workflow/README.md

 - `GET /api/samples` — returns the 5 test emails.
 - `POST /api/classify` — takes a list of emails, runs `process_one` on each, returns results.

-CORS is set up for the Vite dev server (5173).
+CORS is set up for the Vite dev server (5173) and the Vercel domain.

 ### `backend/emails.json`
 The 5 assessment test emails.
 Each has `id`, `subject`, `body`.